michaelvl/knative-katas/brokers-and-triggers.md

 kubectl apply -f deploy/simple-service-no-response.yaml
 ```

-The source will emit an event every 5 seconds, however (try using `kubectl logs
+The source will emit an event every second, however (try using `kubectl logs
 -f` on the `event-emitter-deployment-xxx` POD), if we observe logs from the
 `simple` service, we do not yet see any events: